Do these 14 things to prevent dementia | Dr Kellyann Niotis, Md

 Additional notes

-Recent research suggests that certain compounds may offer superior protection against dementia.
+Recent research suggests that certain blood pressure medications may offer superior protection against dementia.
 These include:

 • Thiazides